vallard/K8sServerless/kubeless/README.md

 ## Installation

-The Kubeless [installation procedure]( ) is well documented.
-For convinence and predictability we will use the v1.0.1 release
+The Kubeless [installation procedure](https://kubeless.io/docs/quick-start/) is well documented.
+We will repost steps here for convinence and predictability and use the v1.0.1 release

 ```
 kubectl create ns kubeless